AmazingAng/WTF-Solidity/Languages/en/25_Create2_en/readme.md

 -----

-`CREATE2` opcode helps us to predict the address of smart contract before it is deployed on Ethereum network, and `Uniswap` created `Pair` contract with `CREATE2` instead of `CREATE`.
+`CREATE2` opcode helps us to predict the address of the smart contract before it is deployed on the Ethereum network, and `Uniswap` created `Pair` contract with `CREATE2` instead of `CREATE`.

 In this chapter, I will introduce the use of `CREATE2`.

-## How does `CREATE` calculate address
+## How does `CREATE` calculate the address
 Smart contracts can be created by other contracts and regular accounts using the `CREATE` opcode.

-In both cases, the address of new contract is calculated in the same way: the hash of creator's address (usually wallet address which will deploy or contract address) and the nonce(the total number of transactions sent from this address or, for contract account, the total number of contracts created.
+In both cases, the address of the new contract is calculated in the same way: the hash of the creator's address (usually the wallet address which will deploy or the contract address) and the nonce(the total number of transactions sent from this address or, for contract account, the total number of contracts created.
 Every time a contract is created, the nonce will plus one).
 ```
 new address = hash(creator's address, nonce)
 ```
-creator's address won't change, but the nonce may change over time, so it's difficult to predict the address of contract created with CREATE.
+creator's address won't change, but the nonce may change over time, so it's difficult to predict the address of the contract created with CREATE.

 ## How does `CREATE2` calculate address
-The purpose of `CREATE2` is to make contract address independent of future events.
+The purpose of `CREATE2` is to make contract addresses independent of future events.
 No matter what happens on blockchain in the future, you can deploy the contract to a pre-calculated address.

-The address of contract created with `CREATE2` is determined by four parts:
+The address of the contract created with `CREATE2` is determined by four parts:
 - `0xFF`: a constant to avoid conflict with `CREATE`
 - creator's address
-- salt: a value given by creator
+- salt: a value given by the creator
-- The bytecode of contract to be deployed
+- The bytecode of the contract to be deployed

 ```
 new address = hash("0xFF", creator's address, salt, bytecode)
 ```
-`CREATE2` ensures that if creator deploys a given contract bytecode with `CREATE2` and given `salt`, it will be stored at `new address`.
+`CREATE2` ensures that if the creator deploys a given contract bytecode with `CREATE2` and is given `salt`, it will be stored at `new address`.

 ## How to use `CREATE2`
 `CREATE2` is used in the same way as `Create`.
-It also `new` a new contract and passes in parameters which is needed for the new contract constructor, except with an extra `salt` parameter.
+It also creates a `new` contract and passes in parameters which are needed for the new contract constructor, except with an extra `salt` parameter.
 ```
 Contract x = new Contract{salt: _salt, value: _value}(params)
 ```
-`Contract` is the name of contract to be created, `x` is the contract object (address), and `_salt` is the specified salt; If the constructor is `payable`, a number of(`_value`) `ETH` can be transferred to the contract at creation, and `params` is the parameter of new contract constructor.
+`Contract` is the name of the contract to be created, `x` is the contract object (address), and `_salt` is the specified salt; If the constructor is `payable`, a number of(`_value`) `ETH` can be transferred to the contract at creation, and `params` is the parameter of new contract constructor.

 ## Minimalist Uniswap2